Indosaram/notion2gatsby/README.md

-### Create repository
+### (Optional) Create a repository

-To create a repository for hosting Notion2Gatsby, you can simply run:
+You can always host this Gatsby template on your own repo.
+However, If you want Notion2Gatsby handle creating a repository for you, then run-

 ```bash
 bash ./run.sh